mamunmaziz/mamunmaziz.github.io/_posts/2022-12-12-MYSQL Examples.md

 (2 , 2 ),
 (3 , 2 );
 ```
-( NBote:  Explanation of " ENGINE=InnoDB DEFAULT CHARSET=utf8;"
+( note:  Explanation of " ENGINE=InnoDB DEFAULT CHARSET=utf8;"
 UTF-8 [Universal Character Set Transformation Format 8-bit] character set
 UTF-8 is a standard code used to convert alphabets and characters into bits that computers can understand, much like ASCII.
-Almost majority of the characters we employ have already been assigned an 8-bit size value by UTF-8.
+Almost the majority of the characters we employ have already been assigned an 8-bit size value by UTF-8.
 The most often used character set as of late is this one.

 ENGINE=InnoDB
 A database storage engine is called InnoDB.
 Tables are saved, retrieved, and processed by the database storage engine.
 Although InnoDB is MySQL's fastest storage engine, effective configuration requires a specialist.